niju20096053/nijuHealthTrackerRest/README.md

   3. Meal tracker
   4. Sleep tracker
   5. Yoga tracker
+  6. Water tracker
-  6. Medical conditions tracker
+  7. Medical conditions tracker
-  7. Family and Friends
+  8. Family and Friends
-  8. Notifications and Messages
+  9. Notifications and Messages

 This app is developed using RestAPI services with Kotlin and Vu.